 The Behavior Assessment System for Children (BASC) is a coordinated system of instruments that evaluates the behaviors, thoughts, and emotions of children and adolescents.
 It focuses on assessing both adaptive and maladaptive behaviors.
 The BASC consists of 5 components: a self-report scale; a teacher rating scale; a parent rating scale; a structured developmental history; and a form for the recording and classifying of classroom observation.
-Information below pertains to the teacher rating scale for ages 12-18.
+Information below pertains to the parent rating scale for ages 2-5.
 General population norms are included.
 This scale measures adaptive and problem behaviors in school, home and community settings.

 Purpose and Nature of Test